Rustic Crusty Bread: Simple Bread Machine Recipe You’ll Love

 sponge mixturePin

-After the sponge has developed for 6-8 hours (or overnight), add the remainder of the flour, water, and salt to make the dough.
+After the sponge has developed for 6-8 hours (or overnight), add the remainder of the flour, water, and salt to the bread machine pan to make the dough.

 Bread loaf cut in half to show the texturePin